scavengersecurity/blog/_tabs/about.md

 ### Alex "[r1p](/tags/r1p/)" (admin@alex.sc) ####
 Alex works as a red teamer and pentester at [redacted], holds several IT-related certifications, including the OSCP, OSCE and an HND in Computer Network Systems Administration.
 Other interests include web application pentesting, binary exploitation and cryptography.

-### Maite "[0xKn](/tags/0xKn/)" (admin@maite.sc) ####
-Maite is in her final year at university studying Bsc (Hons) Cyber Security Management.
-She also holds a HND in Development of Web Applications.
-She is interested in many fields of cybersecurity but is currently focusing on web application penetration testing.

 <br>

 ### Collaborators - Occasional Contributors ###